anenadic/committee-task-forces-templates/committee-charter-template.md

 ### Meetings

+Details of committee meetings, how to join (if open to public) and past meeting notes (if not private).

 __Example:__
-- The committee meets on the third Monday of every month.
-All community members are welcome to attend these meetings.
+- The committee meets on the third Monday of every month and all community members are welcome to attend these meetings.
 - Minutes of past meetings are available here.
 - To attend our next meeting, visit this etherpad.